Towards a performance characteristic curve for model evaluation: an application in information diffusion prediction: Preliminary

-Precision, recall, and F1-score are commonly used to evaluate the effectiveness of an information retrieval system.
-However, these metrics cannot directly evaluate the similarity between the ranked documents.
-Instead, Rank Biased Precision (RBP)\citep{RBP} and Mean Average Precision (MAP)\citep{MAP2008} are more suitable for sequence comparisons.
-In this work, we choose MAP for its frequent usage in information diffusion prediction studies \citep{CDK, PAE, wang2017topological, feng2013retweet, IAE, bourigault2016representation, zhao2020deep}.
+As introduced in Section \ref{sec:related_studies}, there are several model evaluation metrics for the information diffusion prediction task, like RBP\citep{RBP}, HITS\citep{yang2019neural} and MAP\citep{MAP2008}.
+In this work, we choose MAP for its frequent usage in information diffusion prediction studies.

 To calculate MAP, we need to first quantify the prediction accuracy of a single sequence.
 For a cascade sequence $c$ in the testing set (ground truth) and a predicted sequence $\hat{c}$, the prediction accuracy $\text{AP}_c$ is calculated as